ECFA Accredited Colleges are part of a grant funding initiative, which AoC Sport runs in partnership with the Football Association (FA).

 Apply to become an ECFA Accredited College using our online form

 Find out more

-If you are a member college of AoC Sport and would like more information about becoming an Accredited College, or have a question about the application, please contact Dan Greenwood, National Football Development Officer.
+If you are a member college of AoC Sport and would like more information about becoming an Accredited College, or have a question about the application, please contact Joshua Stockdale, National Football Development Officer.